 IPI will be sharing their strategic plan with us and United Spinal will continue to be in dialogue with them as they work on these issues.

-*This information is from an external source (United Spinal Association).
+(i)Source/Reference: United Spinal Association.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.